Skip to main content

 bhofack2/iStock/Thinkstock

-Going vegetarian for one day a week for dietary or religious reasons is a small change in your diet that can improve your health and the environment.
-Going light on meat was the norm a few generations ago when meat often was consumed in side dish portions, while nutrient-rich beans and lentils, vegetables and whole grains took center stage.
+Going vegetarian for one day a week for health or religious reasons is a small change that can improve your health and the environment.
+Going light on meat was the norm a few generations ago when meat often was consumed as side dish portions, while nutrient-rich beans and lentils, vegetables and whole grains took center stage.

-Whole-grain, unprocessed carbohydrates — such as whole-wheat bread, whole-grain pasta, brown rice, oats, buckwheat, quinoa and millet — can help prevent heart disease, certain cancers and diabetes.
-Experimenting with a new grain choice on your next meatless day can provide fiber for normal bowel function, along with a variety of vitamins and minerals that contribute to the nutrient density of your diet.
+Including more whole-grain, unprocessed carbohydrates — such as whole-wheat bread, whole-grain pasta, brown rice, oats, buckwheat, quinoa and millet — can help prevent heart disease, certain cancers and diabetes.
+Experimenting with a new grain choice on your next meatless day can help provide a variety of vitamins and minerals that contribute to the nutrient density of your diet.

-Americans regularly eat more than enough protein, and adding beans or lentils to your meat-free meal also maintains an adequate protein intake.
-Providing about 16 grams of protein per cup cooked, beans and lentils also are a source of fiber, folate, iron and potassium.
+Americans regularly eat more than enough protein, and including beans or lentils in meat-free meals helps maintain an adequate protein intake.
+Beans and lentils provide about 16 grams of protein per cup cooked and also are a source of dietary fiber, folate, iron and potassium.
 These nutrient-rich foods also are sources of manganese, magnesium, copper and thiamin.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.